Anonymous SEC coach analyzes Alex Golesh's fit at Auburn

 “Teams that play them early, there’s gonna be a surprise with how efficient they are with the guys that have been in that system.”

-13 players from last season’s USF team followed Golesh to Auburn via the Transfer Portal.
-2025 Second Team All-AAC quarterback Byrum Brown leads the way, as he looks to blossom in the SEC in his final season of college football.
+Thirteen players from last season’s USF team followed Golesh to Auburn via the Transfer Portal.
+A 2025 Second Team All-AAC selection, quarterback Byrum Brown, leads the way, as he looks to blossom in the SEC in his final season of college football.
 In 12 games last season, Brown passed for 3,158 yards and 28 touchdowns with just seven interceptions.
 He dominated on the ground as well, totaling 1,008 rushing yards and 14 touchdowns.

 The first game of the Alex Golesh era at Auburn will take place on Sept.
 5. The Tigers will go up against the Big 12’s Baylor Bears, in a rematch of last season’s season opener.
 Auburn won that game 38-24.